scality/spark/README.md

 +---+-------------------+
 ```

-# Check the coherence of all the sproxyd/split files on the RING making sure all the subpart are present ( DailyMotion use-case )
+# Check the coherence of all the sproxyd/split files.

+The idea is making sure all the subpart are present ( DailyMotion use-case ).

 This may as well be the baseline for checking the consistency of all the sfused/S3 files as well.

 We may even call it an ***application-fsck***.

 > Documentation will be updated soon.